Articles

 2. Will every employee be able to access their pay at any time?

-Key takeaway: any provider that doesn’t enable access at any time undermines the real benefit of Earned Wage Access.
-If the answer to this question is no, this provider is not offering Earned Wage Access.
+Key takeaway: any provider that doesn’t enable access at any time undermines the real benefit of Flexible pay.
+If the answer to this question is no, this provider is not offering Flexible pay.

 Providers that do not connect to your ERP system operate by manually receiving information from payroll to understand hours worked, meaning they lock out at the same time and become unavailable during the final phase of the paycycle.